IBM System 360/370 Compiler and Historical Documentation

 Unfortunately the quality of the scanned text is rather bad, some of the original pages having almost no contrast.
-I am working on that.
-I haven't integrated revised pages.
+I have not integrated revised pages.
 The image is a scanned part of a real original binder.

 The writers of the texts seems to like drinking, there is a built-inn feature.
 Don't use the report procedure.
 Rather write to me.

 There is also the External Procedure Library documentation that make available various external functions via the EXTERNAL ASSEMBLY interface.
 They form an integral part of the run-time system and allow to access to various features of the run-time system and of the operating system in general, e.g., you can execute any arbitary pieces of code without the need to program you own assembly functions.